Springfield, Oregon: Economy

 For years, the economy of Springfield hinged on the timber industry, with the largest employer being Weyerhaeuser Company.
 Weyerhaeuser opened its Springfield complex in 1949, and after years of aggressive logging was forced to downsize as old growth lumber became less available.
 In the 1990s, the Weyerhaeuser sawmill and veneer (plywood) plants closed, and the paper plant was downsized.
 Springfield has now developed a more diversified economy.

 Ken Kesey's brother Chuck, and Chuck's wife Sue, started the Springfield Creamery in 1960.
 The business survives today based partly on sales of their flagship product, Nancy's Yogurt, developed from recipes of Nancy Hamren.
 In the 1970s, the creamery avoided bankruptcy with the help of the rock band Grateful Dead, who over time held a series of 10 benefit concerts on behalf of the creamery.
 The documentary film Sunshine Daydream was shot at the first performance August 27, 1972.

-The city of Springfield is surrounded by filbert (hazelnut) orchards.
+Springfield is surrounded by filbert (hazelnut) orchards.
 The production has declined over time as fields have been developed into housing.
-The city used to be sponsor an annual Filbert Festival in early August as a general summer celebration, featuring music, food, and family fun; it was canceled in 2007 due to withdrawal of a key sponsor, and the future for the festival is uncertain.
+The city used to sponsor an annual Filbert Festival in early August as a general summer celebration, featuring music, food, and family fun; it was canceled in 2007 due to withdrawal of a key sponsor, and the future for the festival is uncertain.
 Filbert harvesting occurs in October.
 98% of American filbert production is harvested in the Willamette Valley.